-A loan modification may seem like a good idea to reduce your monthly payments, but before you commit to modifying your loan, there are a few things you should know:
+It may seem like a good idea to reduce your monthly payments, but before you commit to modifying your loan, here is what you should know about loan modification:

 Image courtesy of: 123rf